tambep/tambep.github.io/papers.md

 # Published papers

-Will ChatGPT Really Change the Way We Work?\
+Will ChatGPT Really Change How Work is Done?\
 (with Peter Cappelli and Valery Yakubovich)\
 *Sloan Management Review*.
 Forthcoming.